fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 yAxis: [{
     "plot": {
         "value": "Sales",
-        "type": "line"
+        "type": "column"
     }
 }],
 ```

 In the above code, the plot type has been changed to `column` (default is `line`).

-The output looks like as shown below:

-{% embed_ftChart online-sales-multi-variate-column-data-plot %}
+The above data structure is applicable for a chart with single data plot.

 By default, if there is more than one measure, FusionTime renders a multivariate chart with multiple canvases.
 To configure the y-axis for each canvas you just have to set different values to render the chart.

+{% embed_ftChart online-sales-multi-variate-column-data-plot %}

 In the given example, you can see how the Y-axes differ in all the charts, although the time axis is identical in all of them.
 This is because the charts represent different types of data within the same time interval.
 From the top: